 I love cooking with lamb because it’s easy enough dish for a weeknight dinner but nice enough for a special occasion.
 Plus, it’s a great way to add variety to your dinner rotation.

 These air fryer lamb chops are so easy to make and require very little preparation.
 I season the chops with a flavorful marinade of olive oil, red wine vinegar, as well as fresh herbs and spices.
-When cooked in the air fryer, the lamb chops are healthy, hands-off, and on the table in minutes!
+When cooked in the air fryer, the lamb chops are hands-off and on the table in minutes!

 Ingredients